Will vision return after stroke?

 Will Vision Return After Stroke?

-First off, the answer to this popular question is yes, most likely.
+First off, the answer to this popular question is most likely, if you’re doing something about it.

-Sometimes it returns on its own.
+Sometimes it returns on its own – also known as “spontaneous recovery.”
 Other times, you need to participate in vision therapy and rehabilitation to get your eyesight back.

 Either way, the answer is yes, there is hope for vision recovery after stroke.

-Because every stroke is different, every recovery will be different.
+Because every stroke is different, and therefore every recovery is different.

 This means that your vision recovery timeline will be very different from someone else’s.